CreatorDev/w1-switchcounter/README.md

 ### Securely Provisioning to Device Server and Running the Application

 Before running the example, you need to create a certificate and then copy the certificate and application installer to Ci40.
-The cretificate securely connects Ci40 to your user account on the Device Server.
+The certificate securely connects Ci40 to your user account on the Device Server.

 ![certificateimage](img/cert.jpg)

 To get a certificate, go to [console.creatordev.io](http:/console.creatordev.io) and create an account (or log in).
 Once logged in, click on "Device Keys" in the left sidebar and then change to the "Certificates" tab an click "Get Certificate+" button.
 Take a copy of this certificate and save it to a file called "creatorworkshop.crt".

 You now need to get both the certificate and ipk files onto your Ci40.
 There are numerous ways to do this (usb/microsd/scp/fileserver etc.) but we will use scp in this example.
-Check your Ci40's IP address by running 'ifconfig' in its terminal, then run the following on your build PC (using your Ci40 ipaddress):
+Check your Ci40's IP address by running 'ifconfig' in its terminal, then run the following on your build PC (using your Ci40 ipaddress and the paths to the files):

 <pre>
-$ scp switch_1.0.0-1_pistachio.ipk root@yourci40ipaddress:/
+$ scp path/to/switch_1.0.0-1_pistachio.ipk root@yourci40ipaddress:/
-$ scp creatorworkshop.crt root@yourci40ipaddress:/etc/config
+$ scp path/to/creatorworkshop.crt root@yourci40ipaddress:/etc/config
 </pre>

 Once you've copied the files, you can install your package and run the application on Ci40 by running the following in its terminal:

 <pre>
 /# opkg install switch_1.0.0-1_pistachio.ipk
-/# LD_LIBRARY_PATH=/usr/lib bin/switch
+/# bin/switch
 </pre>

 ### Viewing the Data on the Developer Console